plasmapotential/HEAT/docs/source/docker.rst

 Where <sourcePath> is the path where you want to save HEAT  Once you have the HEAT source code downloaded, the files you need to run docker are located in the docker directory, <sourcePath>/docker

+If you already have the HEAT source code downloaded, then you can pull the latest with:

+    git pull

+If you want to force the pull to overwrite your existing changes:

+    git reset --hard HEAD

 Starting HEAT from docker